vandan2397/Projects/Loan Defaulter prediction using machine learning/Readme.md

 * One of the challenges will be to deal with an imbalanced data set, as there will be less proportion of defaulters and high proportion of non -defaulters.
 * To identify pertinent measures to evaluate performance of machine learning models for an imbalanced data set.

+This is a Academic project as part of curriculum of course.

+### Project Partner
+- Lipi Shah (University of Houston)
+- Anirudh Pallerla (University of Houston)

 ### Methods Used
 - Exploratory Data Analysis
 - Data Visualization